Akinyi-analytics/Akinyi-analytics/README.md

 I'm a data analytics student with a foundation in Quality Assurance and training.
 My passion lies in bringing clarity and structure to complex information - turning data into actionable insights with precision and purpose.

-Currently, I'm expanding my toolkit with **SQL**, **Python**, and **Tableau** to take my analytics skills to the next level.
-My goal?
-To help businesses make smarter decisions through accuracy, structured thinking, and thoughtful analysis.
+Currently, I'm upskilling at ALX Africa, the Data Analytics Program expanding my toolkit with **SQL**, **Python**, and **Tableau** to take my analytics skills to the next level.
+My goal is to support businesses in making smarter decisions through accuracy, structured thinking, and thoughtful analysis.

 ---